netzero-labs/netzero-labs/docs/ev_charging/Settings.md

 ### Notes

-- If your Wall Connector is not added to your energy system, but listed as a separate product the in the Tesla app (when using the top-left dropdown), you will have to contact Tesla Support to combine the two systems into one.
+- If your Wall Connector is not added to your energy system, but listed as a separate product in the Tesla app (when using the top-left dropdown), you will have to contact Tesla Support to combine the two systems into one.

 ## Tesla Vehicles